equs-python/__equs__.Python/day-1-python-modules-and-git/README.md

 -  Examples
 -  Further notes and comments

-Under these considerations, this is how we would write a doc-string for our `measure_state` function:
+Under these considerations, this is how we would write a docstring for our `measure_state` function:

 ```python
 def measure_state(state, number_of_samples=1):